-Experienced Glasgow-based climber Sam, recently took a fall from an auto belay after not clipping in at The Prop Store in Maryhill.
-We are aware that accidents do happen and we know that many operators are concerned by this.
-The Climbing Academy therefore thought it was important to bring this issue to the fore by talking to Sam and sharing her story.
-Our hope is that this will act as a tangible reminder to all climbers, whether brand new or highly experienced to try to climb in a more mindful and safe manner.
+TCA thought it was important to bring this issue to the fore by inviting Sam to share her story.
+Our hope is that this will act as a tangible reminder to all climbers, whether brand new or highly experienced to climb in a more mindful and safe manner.

 Sam, who started climbing 15 years ago with her daughter, had been climbing constantly on auto belay for around an hour, on the day of her accident.
 It was a very busy day, she had a lot on her mind, but didn’t think that would impact on her climbing.
 As she started to feel tired and prepared to leave, she saw another climber complete a move that had previously alluded her.
 Her husband had stepped away to get a drink of water, so, on her own, she headed back.
 “Without thinking, I headed towards the wall.
 I was absolutely focussed on that move.
 I started to climb, without clipping in.”

 Having successfully made the move, Sam slipped on another hold around 15-20 feet off the ground and landed on her back, winded and shaken.
 She counts herself lucky not to have made it to the top.